benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 ---
-title: "High Performance Pipeline Processing in Python"
+title: "Building High Performance Pipeline Processing Tooling in Python"
 slug: pipeline-processing
 under_construction: true
-excerpt: "Building a new high performance pipeline processing tool in python, using low-level multi-processing features and advanced python pickling protocols."
+excerpt: "Building abstract software ends up being less like building a wheel and more like clearing a dungeon of danger, uncertainty, and reward."
 comments: false
 share: false
 priority: 1